'Bomb cyclone' threatens Northern California and Pacific Northwest

 A blizzard warning was issued for the majority of the Cascades in Washington, including Mount Rainier National Park, starting Tuesday afternoon, with up to a foot of snow and wind gusts up to 60 mph (97 kph), according to the weather service in Seattle.
 Travel across passes could be difficult if not impossible.

-Outside of this region, the central and eastern Gulf Coast, including the Florida Panhandle, is at risk for flooding on Tuesday, with 2 to 3 inches (5 to 7.6 centimeters) of rainfall are in the forecast, according to the weather service.
-Low-lying and urban regions could see flash floods.
+Officials also urged motorists to consider delaying travel around the state until Wednesday because of high winds and heavy snow expected in the mountains.

+“It will only be a winter wonderland in the sense that you’ll be wondering where the heck you are on any given patch of land,” the Washington State Department of Transportation said on social media.

 Weber reported from Los Angeles.
-Associated Press reporter Lisa Baumann contributed to this report.
+Associated Press reporter Lisa Baumann in Seattle and Jack Dura in Bismarck, North Dakota contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.